Netatalk/netatalk/doc/manpages/man5/afp.conf.5.md

 ea = *sys* | *samba* | *ad* | *none* (default: auto detect) **(V)**

-> Specify how Extended Attributes and Classic Mac OS resource forks are stored.
+> Specify how Extended Attributes and Mac OS Resource Forks are stored.
 >
 > By default, we attempt to enable **sys** with a fallback to **none**.